Flyingfish812/p2myth/docs/Ship/Mistral.md

 > Just because it can't usually get ahead doesn't mean you can ignore its potential.

+> A strong, cold, northwesterly wind that blows from southern France into the Gulf of Lion in the northern Mediterranean.

 <img src="/ships/ship_94.png" style={{zoom:1}}/>

 ## Basic Info